CiaraC03/DigitalRain/index.md

      std::this_thread::sleep_for(std::chrono::milliseconds(speed_));

 I used two libraires, **#include chrono** which was responsible for how long I wanted my delay, for my case, milliseconds.
-As the **speed** variable is created inside of the raindrop structure and would focus on the speed of each individual raindrop, I decided to create another variable called **speed_** which would focus on the speed of the rain effect.
+As the **speed** variable is created inside of the raindrop structure and would focus on the speed of each individual raindrop, I decided to create another variable called **speed_** which would focus on the overall speed effect.
 The second library I used was the **#include thread** which was responsible for the pause on the thread.